oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 requirement at this stage, maybe because it doesn't seem to be security-critical from reading the specification.

 Other providers just pattern match the `redirect_uri` parameter against the registered redirect URI pattern.
 This saves the authorization server from storing the link between the actual redirect URI and the respective authorization code for every transaction.
 But this kind of check obviously does not fulfill the intent of the spec, since the tampered redirect URI is not considered.
-So any attempt to inject a code obtained using the `client_id` of a legitimate client or by utilizing the legitimate client on another device won't be detected in the respective deployments.
+So any attempt to inject an authorization code obtained using the `client_id` of a legitimate client or by utilizing the legitimate client on another device won't be detected in the respective deployments.

 It is also assumed that the requirements defined in [@!RFC6749], Section 4.1.3, increase client implementation complexity as clients